Asplenium australasicum: Taxonomy

 Asplenium australasicum was originally described by English botanist John Smith in 1857 as Neottopteris australasica.
 He had reclassified the already known A. nidus in its own genus Neottopteris.
 Other botanists reclassified the genus as a section, Thamnopteris, within the genus Asplenium, and William Jackson Hooker gave it its current binomial name in 1859.
 Although the section Thamnopteris is distinctive, defining the species has been difficult as the morphology of the plants is so simple.
-A. australasicum has been confused with (and called) A. nidus, and Japanese populations which were considered to be A. australasicum by their morphology have been found to be genetically distinct and reclassified as a new species, A. setori.
+A. australasicum has been confused with (and called) A. nidus, and Japanese populations which were considered to be A. australasicum by their morphology have been found to be genetically distinct and reclassified as a new species, A. setoi.

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. australasicum belongs to the "Neottopteris clade", members of which generally have somewhat leathery leaf tissue.
 While the subclades of this group are poorly resolved, several of them share a characteristic "bird's-nest fern" morphology with entire leaves and fused veins near the margin.
 Both the 2020 study and a 2015 molecular study found that A. australasicum is polyphyletic, meaning that some populations were not closely related to others—A. australasicum from Fiji and Vanauatu were not closely related to A. australasicum from Australia and New Caledonia.
 Hence a revision with sampling of the species across its range was required to delineate the taxon and identify cryptic species.
 A. australasicum forms a clade with the morphologically similar A. nidus sensu lato, but other bird's-nest ferns such as A. antiquum and A. phyllitidis form a separate subclade which is not particularly closely related.